 - Is not accessible to the patient/client because federal and state laws do not permit it.

 - Is accurate and complete.

 - Within a reasonable time and no more than 30 days after receipt of the request, the privacy coordinator will notify the patient/client in writing whether the request was granted or denied.
 If, for any reason, UW HCC is unable to act on the amendment request within 30 days, it may extend the time to respond by no more than 30 days if it provides the patient/client with a written statement indicating the reasons for the delay and the date a decision on the request will be made.

 - If the request is granted, after review and approval by the individual responsible for the entry to be amended, the UW HCC unit will:

 - Insert the amendment or provide a link to the amendment at the site of the information that is the subject of the request for amendment;

 - Inform the patient/client that the amendment is accepted;

 - Obtain the patient/client’s identification of, and agreement to have the UW HCC unit notify, the relevant persons with whom the amendment needs to be shared; and

 - Within a reasonable time frame, make efforts to provide the amendment to those who may have relied on or could foreseeably rely on the information to the detriment of the patient/client.
-Examples of these persons or organizations could include persons identified by the patient/client, business associates (see definition above), and other covered entities including hospitals, clinics and treatment providers UW HCC knows have the relevant PHI on this patient/client.
+Examples of these persons or organizations could include persons identified by the patient/client, business associates (see definition above), and other covered entities including hospitals, clinics, and treatment providers UW HCC knows have the relevant protected health information on this patient/client.